NYC WRONGFUL DEATH ATTORNEYS WITH 50 YEARS OF EXPERIENCE

 Once we reach a settlement in your case, you will pay a percentage of the net amount you have been awarded.
 If a settlement is not reached, we do not collect payment from you.

-Our experienced attorneys have helped over 75,000 corporate and individual clients successfully resolve their cases.
-We maintain the highest moral ethics in client relationships and within the legal community, while fighting on your behalf for the settlement you deserve.
+Our experienced attorneys have helped thousands of clients successfully resolve their cases.
+We maintain the highest moral ethics in client relationships and within the legal community while fighting on your behalf for the settlement you deserve.